 It’s a fantastic place to explore art, science and natural history in a picturesque setting that is as remarkable as the objects within.

-There’s no question that the Bruce Museum of Arts and Sciences is one of the best Greenwich attractions.
+There’s no question that the Bruce Museum of Arts and Sciences is one of the best museums in Greenwich, CT.

 Plan your visit to Greenwich and the Bruce Museum when you download a free copy of the official Greenwich, CT, map.